eltribehou/AerospaceBar/README.md

   - `list-windows --all --format "%{workspace} %{app-name}"` - Get apps per workspace (determines which workspaces to show)
   - `workspace <name>` - Switch to a workspace
 - **NSWorkspace** - Finds and loads app icons from the system
-- A 2-second timer keeps the workspace list and app icons up to date
+- A fast 300ms timer keeps the workspace list and app icons up to date

 The menubar shows only workspaces with running apps as clickable buttons, each displaying small app icons (up to 3 per workspace, with "+N" for additional apps).
 The current workspace is highlighted in blue, and you can click any workspace to switch to it.